Why is my vacuum moldy

 Cleaning

-The answer to 'why is my vacuum moldy' is that mold can grow in a vacuum cleaner due to moisture, dirt, and lack of proper cleaning and maintenance.
-Mold thrives in damp, dark environments, and a vacuum can provide the perfect conditions if not properly cared for.
+The answer to 'why is my vacuum moldy' is that mold can grow in a vacuum cleaner due to moisture, dust, and debris buildup.
+This is a common problem, especially in humid environments or if the vacuum is not properly maintained.

 Step-by-Step Guide